Rio Preto da Eva

 Rio Preto da Eva (Black River of Eve in Portuguese) is a municipality located just east of Manaus in the Brazilian state of Amazonas.
 Its population was 34,106 (2020) and its area is 5813 km2.

+Geography

 The municipality contains most of the Biological Dynamics of Forest Fragments Project Area of Relevant Ecological Interest, created in 1985.

 The municipality contains the 27342 ha Rio Urubu State Forest, created in 2003.